juanfont/headscale/docs/running-headscale-linux-manual.md

 tailscale up --login-server <YOUR_HEADSCALE_URL> --authkey <YOUR_AUTH_KEY>
 ```

-## Running `headscale` in the background with SystemD
+## Running `headscale` in the background with systemd

-This section demonstrates how to run `headscale` as a service in the background with [SystemD](https://www.freedesktop.org/wiki/Software/systemd/).
+This section demonstrates how to run `headscale` as a service in the background with [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
 This should work on most modern Linux distributions.

 1. Copy [headscale's systemd service file](./packaging/headscale.systemd.service) to